-- CORE staff and volunteers involved in the post-PIT survey administration will need to be trained and have experience conducting past PIT surveys to ensure they are well-prepared and experienced in conducting surveys effectively.
+- CORE staff and volunteers involved in the post-PIT survey administration will need to be trained to ensure they are well-prepared.
+It is recommended to have experience conducting past PIT surveys but not required.

 Data Collection for Sheltered and Unsheltered Populations